 Purpose

 In addition to possible recurring payments the employee is receiving every period, he or she may also need to pay every period a certain amount of money for different reasons, for example canteen fees.
-These recurring deductions are deducted directly from his or her payment in every payroll period.
+These recurring deductions are deducted directly from his or her compensation in every payroll period.
 This data needs to be entered into the system such that it can be taken into account by payroll.

 Requesting Employee Recurring Deduction (process step outside software)